SinanKocakDev/astro-blog/src/content/blog/03-projects-collection/index.md

 ---
+pubDatetime: 2024-09-25
+modDatetime: 2024-09-25
-title: "Projects Collection"
+title: Projects Collection
+featured: false
+draft: true
-description: "How to add projects to your portfolio."
+description: How to add projects to your portfolio.
-date: "2024-03-20"
 ---
 ---

 ## Working with the `projects` collection